Boeing says 787 production will ramp to 12 per month by summer

-NORTH CHARLESTON, South Carolina, Feb 16 (Reuters) - Boeing Co is ramping up total production of its widebody 787 Dreamliner to 12 planes a month from ten, Beverly Wyse, vice president and general manager of Boeing South Carolina said Tuesday.
+NORTH CHARLESTON, South Carolina (Reuters) - Boeing Co (BA.N) is ramping up total production of its widebody 787 Dreamliner to 12 planes a month from ten, Beverly Wyse, vice president and general manager of Boeing South Carolina said Tuesday.

 American now has 14 787-8s, all on international routes, said Terri Pope, Charlotte hub manager.
 This autumn, it will take delivery of its first 787-9, a larger version of the original Dreamliner, she said.
 It has ordered 22 of those, she said.